timothyjj/newyorktrailheads/_posts/2016-4-23-Shelving-Rock-Mountain.md

 <p>Note that you'll drive over several miles of dirt and gravel roads to get to this trail.
 There is a small parking lot directly where the mountain hike starts, but there are also several parking areas along the road from which you can start your hike.</p>

-<p>You'll walk for approximately 1.7 miles until you reach the summit.
+<p>You'll walk for approximately 1.7 miles one way until you reach the summit.
 At the top, you'll get a view of the lake that's partially blocked by trees.
 Continue along the worn down path until you get to a semi-open field area, and follow an unmarked but well-worn herd path to the right to get to a more open overlook area providing a view of Lake George.
-Note that you'll want to be careful going off the marked path to find the view, but it's a popular enough route the trail is quite frequently walked.</p>
+Note that you'll want to be careful going off the marked path to find the view, but it's a popular enough route the trail is fairly easy to find.</p>

 <h2>Map of Shelving Rock Trailhead</h2>